-- 7.-An ADI's Board is ultimately responsible for the oversight of the ADI's IRRBB risk management framework- and oversight of its operation by management.
+- 7. An ADI's Board is responsible for the oversight of the ADI's IRRBB management framework.
 An ADI's Board must set the risk appetite for IRRBB. - 8.
-The maturity profile assumed for shareholders' equity, must be approved by an ADI's Board and documented. - 9.7.
-An ADI's Board, or Board committee, must ensure the framework is subject to periodic review by a suitable independent party, in accordance with paragraphs 32 and 33 of this Attachment. - 10.8.
-An ADI's Board, or Board committee, must regularly (at least semi-annually) review IRRBB management reports (refer to paragraphs 23 to 25 of this Attachment) and satisfy itself that IRRBB is appropriately managed.
+The maturity profile assumed for shareholders' equity, must be approved by an ADI's Board and documented. - 9.
+An ADI's Board, or Board committee, must ensure the framework is subject to periodic review by a suitable independent party, in accordance with paragraphs 32 and 33 of this Attachment. - 10.
+An ADI's Board, or Board committee, must regularly (at least semi-annually) review IRRBB management reports (refer to paragraphs 24 to 26 of this Attachment) and satisfy itself that IRRBB is appropriately managed.